 PR 2306 is part of a suite of AQMP Facility Based Mobile Source Measures aimed at collectively addressing freight emissions.
 South Coast AQMD adopted Rule 2305 in 2021 to address emission associated with warehouses and is in active rulemaking on marine ports (PR 2304); however, no draft rule language for PR 2304 has been released as of the date of this report, and the proposed rule concept is still in development.
 At the same time, there are several air quality regulations at the state and federal level that focus on emissions from the mobile sources associated with freight rail yards.
 These can broadly be placed into three categories.
 First are regulations that aim to reduce emissions through the engine standards for new vehicles (Table 4-20).
-Second are regulations that aim to reduce (Table 4-21).
+Second are regulations that aim to replace older vehicles with newer vehicles with cleaner technologies through fleet rules (Table 4-21).
 Third are regulations that focus on air quality impacts from facilities that attract mobile sources (Table 4-22).
-A comparative analysis of other regulations that focus on emissions from the mobile sources on emissions from the mobile sources (Table 4-22).
+A comparative analysis of other regulations that focus on emissions from the mobile sources associated with freight rail yards is presented in Tables 4-20 to 4-22.